ovh/docs/pages/cloud/dedicated/mail_sending_optimization/guide.en-gb.md

 ### Configure the DKIM record.

-By configuring the DKIM (DomainKeys Identified Mail) record, you add extra protection to stop your emails from getting marked as spam.
+By configuring the DKIM (DomainKeys Identified Mail) record, you add extra protection to prevent your emails from getting marked as spam.
 In simple terms, the DKIM is a signature that enables the sender’s domain to be authenticated.

 The authentication is carried out by a DKIM key that needs to be added in your DNS zone.
 There are different generators for DKIM keys, including: <http://dkimcore.org/tools/keys.html>.
 Please follow the instructions listed on your chosen generator website.